Trans childhood: AJ Clementine on toys and gender identity

 What I understand now is that children shouldn’t feel that they need to blend in, or be made to feel there’s something wrong with them.

 We should be creating environments where kids feel that they’re okay exactly as they are, and giving them safe spaces to grow into themselves without fear.

 Obviously, kids need to know that the world isn’t always sunshine and rainbows.
 But they shouldn’t be told that what they’re doing is bad, or that their interests and likes are going to define their whole being.

 Toys and clothes aren’t linked to gender, but I think people get that confused.
 It’s true that I liked dolls and dresses, but they weren’t part of me.

 Even if I’d played with trucks and water guns (which I did, by the way), I would still have been a girl at the end of the day.

-Girl, Transcending: Becoming the woman I was born to be by AJ Clementine, published by Murdoch Books, is available 2 November 2021.
+Girl, Transcending: Becoming the woman I was born to be by AJ Clementine, published by Murdoch Books, is out now.
 Available wherever good books are sold.
-You can pre-order your copy here.

 AJ Clementine is a TikTok and Instagram creator known for her LGBTQI+ advocacy, sense of humour and fashion content.
 AJ is passionate about sharing her experiences of being transgender and helping the next generation feel confident and supported in their journey.